Satyanarayana Dasa: Academic reception

 In a book review of Dasa's translation of the Bhagavat Sandarbha, Aleksandar Uskokov from the University of Chicago called it "the first serious translation of the second Sandarbha, Bhagavat, in any European language".
 Uskokov suggests that Dasa "clearly knows Jiva's works in and out and is at home with this high point of Sanskrit learning in the sixteenth century and the traditions from which Jiva draws ideas, such as Vedic hermeneutics, Sanskrit grammar, Indian epistemology and poetics, and so on".
 Overall, Uskokov considers the book "an important event in our attempts to understand Gaudiya Vaishnavism", and that the translation is "precise and reliable, the arguments accurately understood, and the comments well informed by their intellectual background".

 Jonathan Edelmann at the University of Florida calls the translation "readable and generally accurate and true to the original text".
 Noting that the "translator’s commentary brings to the discussion a breadth of learning from Nyāya, Mīmāṃsā, Pāṇini, Advaita-Vedānta, as well as other Gauḍīya Vaiṣṇava thinkers such as Viśvanātha Cakravartin, Rūpa Gosvāmin, etc.", he concludes that the book "offers a wealth of theological content and insight".

 Edwin Bryant at Rutgers University commented that Dasa's Bhagavat Sandarbha "combines superb Sanskrit and hermeneutical skills rendered in accordance with academic standards of scholarship".

 Educational activities

-Dr. Dasa has lectured at various universities, such as Heidelberg University and University of Tübingen, Germany, Zürich University, Switzerland, Mississippi State University, State University of New Jersey, Rutgers, and University of Florida, Gainesville, USA.
+Dr. Dasa has lectured or taught at various universities, such as Universite Terre de Ciel, France, Heidelberg University and University of Tübingen, Germany, Zürich University, Switzerland, Mississippi State University, State University of New Jersey, Rutgers, and University of Florida, Gainesville, USA.
 Currently he is a visiting Faculty at Rutgers and an Adjunct Faculty member at the Hindu University of America.

 He regularly teaches scholars from different universities on personal request.
 He travels to different countries and delivers lectures on Indian scriptures (Kripalu Yoga Center, Yoga Vida, Iyengar, NY).

 Dr. Dasa has developed a new subject, Jiva Vedic Psychology, based on his studies and experience of Indian scriptures.
 He is currently training psychotherapists of Sandy Pines hospital, Florida and Fort Lauderdale Hospital in new techniques of treating patients through Vedic Psychology.
 He also lectures to different audiences in various countries such as US, Poland, Lithuania, France, Japan.